-CINE⚡️SPARK script competition and production program is also back again, and we've increased our prize package -- now valued at over $17,500!
+CINE⚡️SPARK script competition and production program is also back again with a prize package valued at over $17,500!

-Each year, CINE⚡️SPARK awards a hefty production package of cash, services, and in-kind equipment rentals to the production of an outstanding short film script by a writer/filmmaker from the Vancouver Island and Gulf Islands region in British Columbia, Canada.
-The Top 5 will pitch their projects at Short Circuit in May 2020, and one winner will receive the production package!
-Sponsored by William F. White International.
-Please see www.cinevic.ca/cinespark for full program guidelines.
+Now entering its fifth year, CINE⚡️SPARK awards a hefty production package of cash, resources, and equipment rentals to the production of an outstanding short film script by a writer/filmmaker from the Vancouver Island and Gulf Islands region in British Columbia, Canada.
+The Top 5 will pitch their projects at Short Circuit in May 2021, and one winner will receive the production package!
+Sponsored by Modo and William F. White International Inc. Please see www.cinevic.ca/cinespark for full program guidelines.

 Nestled between Vancouver and Seattle, the city is surrounded by historical landmarks and natural landscapes sure to captivate any traveller.
 Victoria is a Royal destination and has been named one of the Top 5 Cities in Canada by Travel + Leisure, one of the Friendliest Cities in the World by Condé Nast, and one of the Top 20 Places to Visit by CNN, while Canada was recently picked as the #1 destination country by Lonely Planet.
 Our world-class locations also attract many well-known film productions such as X-Men, Deadpool, Sonic the Hedgehog, and SEE.

 • Outstanding Cinematography